mixxxdj/manual/source/chapters/user_interface.rst

   featuring a Cue button, a dedicated Pause button, and a Play/Stutter button.

 **CUP mode**
+* **While Playing**:
   * Tapping the Cue button causes the track to instantly jump to the location of the cue point.
 The track will start playing once the Cue button is released.

 * **While paused not at Cue point (Cue button flashing)**: